erikknorren/nuxt3-starter/README.md

 This is the most important config file in your project.
 Your config is written inside the defineNuxtConfig() function.

+  <h6 id="ssr">SSR</h6>
-- The ssr property is used to enable or disable server side rendering. https://v3.nuxtjs.org/guide/concepts/rendering/
+  The ssr property is used to enable or disable server side rendering. https://v3.nuxtjs.org/guide/concepts/rendering/
+  <h6 id="vite">Vite</h6>
-- The vite property is used to configure vite, which is the build tool used by nuxt3. https://vitejs.dev/guide/why.html
+  The vite property is used to configure vite, which is the build tool used by nuxt3. https://vitejs.dev/guide/why.html
+  <h6 id="runtimeconfig">Runtime config</h6>
-- The runtimeConfig property is used to configure environment variables that we want to expose to the client (public). https://nuxt.com/docs/api/composables/use-runtime-config
+  The runtimeConfig property is used to configure environment variables that we want to expose to the client (public). https://nuxt.com/docs/api/composables/use-runtime-config
+  <h6 id="modules">Modules</h6>
-- The modules property is used to configure nuxt modules. https://v3.nuxtjs.org/docs/directory-structure/modules
+The modules property is used to configure nuxt modules. https://v3.nuxtjs.org/docs/directory-structure/modules

 ---

-# Pinia
+<h2 id="pinia">Pinia</h2>

 `yarn add @pinia/nuxt`